guidocella/mpv-lrc/README.md

 If you use X11 with Nvidia proprietary drivers or Wayland, you can display lyrics in a transparent overlay with `--background=0/0 --alpha --ontop`.

-## Note on using lrc files from Minilyrics in mpv
+## Note on using LRC files from Minilyrics in mpv

-ffmpeg doesn't detect lrc files if [id:...] is the first line. id tags can be removed with `sed -i '/\[id:/d' *.lrc`
+ffmpeg doesn't detect LRC files if [id:...] is the first line. id tags can be removed with `sed -i '/\[id:/d' *.lrc`

-ffmpeg doesn't detect lrc files encoded in UTF-16.
+ffmpeg doesn't detect LRC files encoded in UTF-16.
 They can be converted to UTF-8 with:
 `for lrc in *.lrc; do if file $lrc | grep -q UTF-16; then iconv -f UTF-16 -t UTF-8 $lrc -o $lrc; fi; done`

-ffmpeg doesn't detect lrc files missing the milliseconds.
+ffmpeg doesn't detect LRC files missing the milliseconds.
 You can add them with `sed -i '/\[[0-9]/s/]/.00]/' foo.lrc`

 ffmpeg also splits lines like `[01:00.00][02:00.00]foo` which mpv shows only the first time, and removes blank lines and Windows carriage returns.